youngbryanyu/simple-app-config/README.md

 This module comes with the following key features:
 - Loading the appropriate configuration file based on the environment
-- Automatically converting configuration fields to their desired types
+- Automatically converting configuration fields to the desired types
 - Referencing environment variables in configuration files and expanding them (or converting them to their desired type)

 Some other features include